 Gifts Made Prior to Death

-The burden of proving that a gift made by a decedent prior to death was made because of fraud, duress, diminished mental capacity and/or undue influence falls upon the party claiming the benefit(s) of the gift.
+The burden of proving that a gift made by a decedent prior to death was made because of fraud, duress, diminished mental capacity and/or undue influence falls upon the party disputing the lifetime gift.
 When a beneficiary claims entitlement to this gift because of a verbal promise, or action taken by the decedent, or an incapacitated person prior to death, his or her proof must be clear and convincing that everything was on the “up and up” and the gift was freely made.

 – Alex Yudin – South River, NJ